Low mood and depression

 When to seek help immediately

-If you start to feel like your life isn't worth living, or that you want to harm yourself, get help straight away.
+- start to feel like your life isn't worth living

-Either see your GP or phone 111.
-You can also call Breathing Space on 0800 83 85 87 or Samaritans on 116 123 for confidential, non-judgmental emotional support.
+You can also call Breathing Space on 0800 83 85 87 or Samaritans on 116 123.
+They'll provide confidential, non-judgmental emotional support.